-Biden, accusing drugmakers of “jacking up prices,” calls for action
+Biden, accusing drugmakers of ‘jacking up prices,’ calls for action

-“Alzheimer’s diabetes, cancer — they don’t care if you’re Democrat or Republican,” Biden said in the East Room.
+“Alzheimer’s, diabetes, cancer — they don’t care if you’re Democrat or Republican,” Biden said in the East Room.
 “This is about whether or not you and your loved ones can afford prescription drugs.”

 That formulation overlooks the considerable difference between the parties, and among powerful interest groups, over how big a role the government should play in taming drug costs.
 And Biden’s initiative comes at a delicate time, as drugmakers have earned some of their best headlines in years for the lightning-fast development of coronavirus vaccines.

 Citing those inoculations, Biden said, “We can make a distinction between developing these breakthroughs and jacking up prices on a range of medications for a range of everyday diseases and conditions.”
-He told the story of a woman he’d met whose insulin cost $32 a vial in 2001, saying now that same vial costs $280.
+He told the story of a woman he had met whose insulin cost $32 a vial in 2001, saying that same vial now costs $280.

-In a reflection of the turbulent political climate on health matters, Biden began his comments by excoriating those, including Republican governors, who are politicizing covid-19 mask requirements, citing a recent incident in Tennessee where doctors and nurses were threatened after testifying before a school board.
+In a reflection of the turbulent political climate on health matters, Biden began his comments by excoriating those, including Republican governors, who are politicizing coronavirus mask requirements, citing a recent incident in Tennessee where doctors and nurses were threatened after testifying before a school board.

 Many Democrats, including Biden, have long supported the idea of allowing Medicare to negotiate the price of medicines directly with pharmaceutical companies — something forbidden under the 2003 law that created the program’s drug benefits.

-Giving the government such negotiating power was part of Biden’s campaign health-care plan, and it is woven into what the White House calls the American Families Plan that the president proposed in April.
+Giving the government such negotiating power was part of Biden’s campaign health-care plan, and it is woven into what the White House calls the American Families Plan, which the president proposed in April.
 He has urged Congress to adopt such an arrangement by the end of the year.

 While negotiating with drugmakers was the centerpiece, Biden listed a series of other ideas for lowering drug prices.